debezium/debezium-design-documents/DDD-67.md

 - mounts an audience-scoped projected token via `runtime.storage.external` (`audience: openbao` — a claim inside the token, so it cannot be replayed against the Kubernetes API server);
-- passes the vault coordinates to the pod as environment variables (`DEBEZIUM_VAULT_NAMES`, `_ADDRESS`, `_PATH`, `_AUTH_ROLE`,
+- passes the coordinates of each vault bound to the pipeline to the pod as environment variables (`DEBEZIUM_VAULT_NAMES`, `_ADDRESS`, `_PATH`, `_AUTH_ROLE`, `_AUTH_TOKEN_PATH`);
-  `_AUTH_TOKEN_PATH`);
-- substitutes `${vault::…}` references for the source credential properties.
+- leaves the credential properties as they are: they already hold the `${vault::…}` references chosen in the connection form, and the pod resolves them at startup.

 Measured result: the pod's only token is the projected one.
-It cannot call the Kubernetes API (`401`); a token stolen from the pod is only good for logging in to the secret store as the pipeline role.
-No component holds both cluster power and a database credential:
+It cannot call the Kubernetes API (`401`), and a token stolen from the pod is only good for logging in to the secret store as the pipeline role.
+No component holds both cluster access and a database credential:

 | Component | K8s API access | DB credential |
 |---|---|---|